 Colorado’s Top Natural Wonders

 There are stunning geological features in Colorado that are truly unique.
-2 of the 9 natural wonders below are also national natural landmarks, of which there are 15 of total.
+2 of the 9 natural wonders below are also national natural landmarks, of which there are 15 in total.
 There are also some manmade ancient archeological ruins that will puzzle your mind.
 Get your bucket list ready, folks.
-Each of these amazing Colorado natural wonders can be visited year round.
+Each of these amazing Colorado natural wonders can be visited year-round.

 Garden of the Gods in Colorado Springs

 The red rock formations at Garden of the Gods are like nothing you’ve ever seen before.
 Located in Colorado Springs, this park is exactly as stunning as the name suggests.
-The most visited attraction in the region, Garden of the Gods is a must-see for those who love majestic scenery filled with history.
+The most visited attraction in the region, the Garden of the Gods is a must-see for those who love majestic scenery filled with history.
 There’s an easy, free auto tour through the park, and also complimentary parking at points to check at the sites.

 Be one of the millions to set foot on this land, among prehistoric and Native American people.
 Take a trolley or jeep tour, or just enjoy a bite to eat and their glass-enclosed cafe.
 There’s also rock climbing and various hiking trails.
 With all the homes for sale in The Springs, you may just stay forever.

 Royal Gorge in Cañon City